Argennon-Project/ADAGs/README.md

 The Argennon ERC20 token can be minted only for the following reasons:

-- Donating grants to contributors to the Argennon ecosystem
+- Awarding grants to contributors to the Argennon ecosystem
 - Having a **public** token sale which can only be done using the TS contract, complying with Argennon's token sale rules.